MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 overall statistical power of our model.

 -After removing “Job Level” from the data set, we can now see that none of our VIF scores are close to approaching 10.
-Let’s create our final model!
+Let’s create our final model.

 **Interpreting the Model:**
 {style="color: green"}